dyhes/zulip/docs/git/overview.md

-- We use **GitHub for source control and code review.** To contribute, fork [zulip/zulip][github-zulip-zulip] (or the appropriate [repository][github-zulip], if you are working on something else besides Zulip server) to your own account and then create feature/issue branches.
+- We use **GitHub for source control and code review.** To contribute, fork [zulip/zulip][github-zulip-zulip] (or the appropriate [repository][github-zulip], if you are working on something else besides Aloha server) to your own account and then create feature/issue branches.
   When you're ready to get feedback, submit a [draft][github-help-draft-pr] pull request. _We encourage you to submit draft pull requests early and often._